-You might heard of Docker-compose.
-The difference between Docker and Docker-compose is simple: docker commands are focused on only one container (or image) at once while docker-compose manage several containers docker.
+You might have heard of Docker-compose.
+The difference between Docker and Docker-compose is simple: docker commands are focused on only one container (or image) at once while docker-compose manages several containers docker.

 These few commands are in my mind the first you need to know when using Docker.